top of page

 Buying BEV

 This week I finally took the plunge and replaced my elderly Honda with a used BEV - a Battery Electric Vehicle.
-I have taken many years to get to this stage.
-For a long time, I was persuaded by a familiar environmental argument: that it is often more sustainable to hold on to my elderly car, following the usual environmental advice of 'repairing and keeping'.
-Extending the life of an existing vehicle spreads its 'embodied carbon' from its manufacture over more miles thereby r
+I have taken many years to reach this point.
+For a long time, I was persuaded by a familiar environmental argument: that it is often more sustainable to hold on to an existing, if elderly, car.
+The logic is simple - follow the usual environmental advice of 'repair and keep'.
+Extending the life of a vehicle spreads the 'embodied carbon' from its manufacture over more

 valeriehuggins0